-GINGER - Ginger has powerful anti-inflammatory and antioxidant properties.
+Fresh Ginger - Ginger has powerful anti-inflammatory and antioxidant properties.
 It also helps soothe nausea and digestion.
-I love the spice it brings to these shots.
+I love the spice the ginger juice brings to these shots.

-CAYENNE - It doesn’t only add a delicious spice to food, cayenne contains antioxidants like vitamin A, C and E.
+Cayenne - It doesn’t only add a delicious spice to food, ground cayenne pepper contains antioxidants like vitamin A, C and E.

 How to Make a Lemon Ginger Cayenne Shot

-Making a lemon ginger immunity and energy shot is easy.
+Making a lemon ginger shot is easy.
 I wish I had known all these years when purchasing them!